 Achieving both of these things in a matter of seconds while still appealing to a niche audience is no easy feat.
 It can only be accomplished by working alongside a trade show partner with a deep understanding of your industry’s challenges and the complexities of what you offer.

 Another factor is the scale of competition.
-You only have to take one look at the VERTICON exhibitor list for this year to know that you’re up against the big boys.
+You only have to take one look at the VERTICON exhibitor list for this year to know that you’re competing with some major players.
 Therefore, you have to think smart and be strategic with your booth design if you’re to have any chance of going toe-to-toe with them or beating them to business.

 In short, an aviation trade show is not an environment in which a standard booth setup will suffice.